-JECFA is currently evaluating mineral oils so it is proposed for white mineral oils, mineral oil based greases and paraffin that the current permissions and nomenclature in the Code be maintained, but be reviewed in three years, after the gazettal of the amendments resulting from this Proposal, since it seems premature to make changes until the issues are fully resolved.
+JECFA is currently evaluating mineral oils, therefore at Draft Assessment, FSANZ proposed that for white mineral oils, mineral oil based greases and paraffin, the current permissions and nomenclature in the Code be maintained.
+FSANZ considered that these permissions should be reviewed in three years, after the gazettal of the amendments resulting from this Proposal, as it would be premature to make changes until the issues are fully resolved by JECFA.
 The draft variation to Standard 1.3.3 proposes the addition of an editorial note, indicating that white mineral oils will be reviewed three years from the gazettal of the editorial note, to ensure consistency with JECFA's assessment conclusion.